Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	`touch` updates a file's last-modified time if the file exists, or creates an empty file if it does not.

-1. Now use `git status` again to get the status of the working tree:
+1. Now use `git status` to get the status of the working tree:

 	```bash
 	git status